 The chief officer of the Worshipful Company of Basketmakers is the Prime Warden.
 He or she is supported by an Upper and Under Warden.
 Until 1998 the Company had only a Prime Warden and a Junior Warden.
 It was then felt that with the growing demands being placed on the Prime Warden it would be preferable to have two Wardens supporting them and also to give the Prime Warden an extra year in which to learn and understand their role

 The Wardens are elected at the July Court meeting each year and they are installed on Installation Day each October.
 The Installation Day commences with a service of thanksgiving and blessing at our guild church of St Margaret Patten in Eastcheap.
-The Company then process to Skinners’ Hall for the installation of the Wardens for the forthcoming year.
+The Company then moves to a Livery Hall for lunch and the installation of the Wardens for the forthcoming year.

 Christopher Hipkins FCSI